Information after a Surgical Treatment

 Swelling:

-If movement restrictions of the jaw and/or swallowing problems occur, these complaints will usually decrease and disappear within a few days.
-If the swelling increase after four days and is it accompanied by a fever?
-Please contact the clinic.
+Any limitations in jaw movement or swallowing difficulties usually improve and disappear within a few days.
+If swelling increases after three to four days and is accompanied by a fever, please contact the clinic.

 Stiches:

-Any stitches placed will dissolve automatically within one to three weeks, unless informed otherwise by the surgeon.
+Any stitches will dissolve on their own within one to three weeks, unless the surgeon indicates otherwise.

-4. If you experience a permanent numb feeling of your chin, lip, or tongue.
+• If you experience a persistent numbness in your chin, lip or tongue